southalc/podman/README.md

 user account when the system boots.

 The module implements quadlet support by allowing the systemd unit file to be represented as a hash.
-The only quirk with this is that systemd unit files can have lines with duplicate keys while hashes must have unique keys.
+The only quirk with this is that systemd unit files can have sections with duplicate keys while hashes must have unique keys.
 To work around this you can express hash keys with an array of values to producce the desired systemd unit file.
 The following hiera data shows this with the 'PublishPort' key.
 Note that the rootless "jenkins" user must also be managed as a puppet resource with a UID and valid subuid/subgid mappings - see the last example here for those resources.